jmhuie/SlicerBiomech/README.md

 If you selected "Mean Pixel Brightness" and transformed your segment, you must check the "Resample Volume" box.
 This will resample your volume using the Resample Scalar/Vector/DWI Volume module with linear interpolation.
 Because this process substaintially increases computation time, the resampled volume will be saved and may be used as the input Volume node if you need to re-run the analysis.

 ### Use Custom Neutral Axis
-If the direction of the loading axis is known, a custom neutral axis can be to calculate second moment of area, polar moment of inertia, and section modulus.
-First, check the "Use custom neutral axis" box.
+If the direction of the loading axis is known, a custom neutral axis can be to calculate second moment of area, polar moment of inertia, section modulus, and chord lenght.
+To define the neutral axis, check the "Use custom neutral axis" box and enter a positive angle that represents how much the neutral axis deviates from the horizontal in the clockwise direction.
 By default, the netural axis is set parallel to the horizontal.
-Enter an angle (in degrees) that represents how much the desired neutral axis deviates from the horizontal in the counter clockwise direction. **Note:** In most cases, it is easier to rotate your segment with the Transforms module so that the neutral axis lines up with the horizontal.

 ### Compute Total CSA or Global Compactness
 Calculating total cross-sectional area and global compactness (CSA/TCSA) is not automated in Segment Geometry.
 To calculate total cross-sectional area or global compactness, a separate segment that contains the full or "solid" structure needs to be provided.
 The recommend workflow is to use the Surface Wrap Solidify tool in the Segment Editor module.